 Founder of DreamList.com

 Parents of little ones often dread giving occasions, because most lead to floods of overstimulating toys that make the homes of young families smaller and less managable.
 The wrong "stuff" gets played with far less than the ammount of space and time it takes.
-If they have one DreamList, that means they may also have savings plans such as a 529 plan or family adventures planned ahead for their little one, so make sure to ask for the family dream list.
+If they have a DreamList, that means they may also have savings plans such as a 529 plan or family adventures planned ahead for their little one, so make sure to ask for the family dream list.

 Babies tend to get a lot more outfit gifts than toddlers, because they are easiery to dress.
 Literally.
 Toddlers have opinions about everything they can touch, eat and wear (sometimes about their parent's clothes and food choices as well).
 Toddlers also grow fast and at varied heights.
 Don't buy clothes, unless you can to get measurements and ask for favorite character/topic preferences.
 Parents report spending many mornings re-dressing toddlers who ask wake up with specific fashion choices in mind (regardless of gender).
 Getting sizes ahead is also tricky, because your 4T tshirt gift may finally fit in winter, and be outgrown by summer.
 Putting a jacket on that covers a toddler's with a favorite t-shirt is akin to dressing an octopus (the octopus often wins).
 Toddler shoes are also tricky, not only because of fit, but also because of walking/running needs and preferences (from arch support, to flashing lights).
-Parents who set up a wish list on DreamList, can keep important metrics at the top of their list, and the site can suggest updates to prevent stale wish lists.
+Parents who set up a Christmas wish list or a Birthday wish list on DreamList, can keep important metrics at the top of their list, and the site can suggest updates to prevent stale wish lists.
 More importantly, since both parents can add to and manage the child's wish list together, you are only half as likely to get old information.

 Toddlers can be very action oriented: excellent runners, avid listeners to things that sound interesting, and painters of all things that can be drawed on (and some that shouldn't).
 The hard stuff is teaching a 2-3 year old girl or boy how to focus on something non-screen-related and apply their minds without distraction for an extended period of time.
 Here are some toy combinations that work well for that: